 We have analyzed the current development applications in Brookswood and mapped out the regions with the highest concentrations of development applications (in green on the below map) as these areas will experience the most development activity in the next 12-18 months.
 The red and yellow highlighted regions represent high concentrations of recent residential development land sales.
 As development typically follows behind high concentrations of transactions, this provides insight into where we can expect to see the next wave of development applications.

-The clarity and certainty of these factors reduces risk for developers and investors, often allowing them to rationalize paying a higher purchase price for your property.
-To illustrate the impact of this on land values in the Brookswood-Fernridge neighbourhood we have analyzed the last 12 months of development land transactions (properties with future development potential, larger than 1 acre), and calculated average prices across the neighbourhood.
+To illustrate the impact of the varied timelines to development and densities on land values in Brookswood, we have analyzed the last 12 months of development land transactions (properties with future development potential, larger than 1 acre), and calculated average prices across the neighbourhood.